walkerwest8-blip/walkerwest8-blip.github.io/index.md

 # Walker West
 ## GIS Portfolio (QGIS)

-I use GIS to understand how **terrain, infrastructure, and human decisions interact on the ground**.
-This portfolio documents my development as a GIS practitioner through real places, real constraints, and repeatable spatial methods.
+This portfolio documents my development in GIS through hands-on spatial analysis using real places and practical questions.
+My work focuses on terrain, access, and how physical landscapes influence movement and use.

-I’m not chasing perfect maps.
-I’m building **clear questions, defensible workflows, and maps that explain something true**.
+I’m early in this field, and I’m intentionally building strong fundamentals: clear workflows, understandable maps, and documentation that explains both results and decisions.

 ---

-## How I Think About GIS

-To me, GIS is not software.
-It’s a way of slowing down a landscape long enough to ask better questions.

-I’m especially interested in:
-- how **terrain quietly shapes movement**, effort, and access
-- how **small spatial decisions compound** into good or bad outcomes
-- how maps can move from “technically correct” to **legible and useful**

-Most of my work starts with a simple question and gets refined through iteration, failure, and re-mapping.

----

 ## Current Focus

-Right now, I’m concentrating on fundamentals that actually matter in practice:
+I’m concentrating on skills that consistently matter in applied GIS work:

-- **Raster workflows**
-  DEMs, slope, aspect, hillshade, and terrain-derived surfaces
-- **Vector workflows**
-  Clean digitizing, attribute design, topology awareness
-- **Site & terrain analysis**
-  Access, effort, drainage, and spatial constraints
-- **Cartographic clarity**
-  Maps that communicate hierarchy, intent, and uncertainty
-- **Documentation**
-  Writing down *what I did, why I did it, and what I’d change next time*
+- QGIS fundamentals (raster and vector workflows)
+- Terrain and site analysis using elevation data
+- Clean data organization and project structure
+- Cartographic clarity and readable map layouts
+- Written documentation of methods and limitations

 ---